 Skip to content

-cmf Installation & Setup Guide
+CMF Installation & Setup Guideยค

 This guide provides step-by-step instructions for installing, configuring, and using CMF (Common Metadata Framework) for ML pipeline metadata tracking.

-The installation process consists of following components:
+The installation process consists of the following components:

-1. cmflib: exposes APIs to track the pipeline metadata.
+1. CMFLib: Exposes APIs to track the pipeline metadata.
 It also provides APIs to query the stored metadata.

-2. cmf-server with GUI: enables users to store, retrieve, and view ML training metadata through an intuitive UI.
+2. CMF Server with GUI: Enables users to store, retrieve, and view ML training metadata through an intuitive UI.

 Before installing CMF, ensure you have the following prerequisites: